john-smilga/nextjs-course-openai/02.5-starter-gptgenius/README.md

 ```

-Please use the starter project since it has all the dependencies installed, Tailwind and DaisyUI are already configured. 👍
+In the starter project, TailwindCSS and DaisyUI are already installed and configured 👍

 ## DaisyUI